Learn with us in Israel-Palestine

 Join the movement for democracy and human rights in Israel-Palestine

-Extend’s immersive educational programs introduce you grassroots leaders fighting for democracy in communities across Israel-Palestine.
-From Tel Aviv to Hebron, Extend’s educational programs equip you with the knowledge and moral urgency to join the movement for democracy and human rights.
-Extend has been featured in Haaretz, Slate, and at the United Nations, and called “the most thought-provoking days of my year.”
-Our community of 800+ alumni include rabbis, elected officials, orthodox yeshiva students, journalists, and artists raising their voices for democracy.
-Join Extend’s program on the ground today in Israel-Palestine.
+Extend’s strategic learning programs introduce you grassroots leaders fighting for democracy in communities across Israel-Palestine.
+From Jerusalem to Hebron, Extend’s educational programs equip you with the knowledge, relationships, and moral urgency to join the movement for democracy and human rights.
+Extend has been featured in the New York Times, on MSNBC and CNN, and at the United Nations, and called “the most thought-provoking days of my year.”
+Our community of 1,200+ alumni include elected officials, journalists, rabbis, orthodox yeshiva students, and artists raising their voices for human rights and democracy.
+Join Extend on the ground today in Israel-Palestine.

 Our Mission